Bangkok Night Markets

 • Come hungry so you can try multiple dishes

-Taking your time is part of the fun.
+Taking your time and experiencing new thing is part of the fun.

 Night markets are more than just tourist attractions.
 They are an important part of everyday Thai life.